sebdah/vim-delve/README.md

 --------

 - `DlvClearAll` - Clear all the breakpoints and tracepoints in the buffer.
 - `DlvDebug` - Run `dlv debug` for the current session.
 Use this to test `main` packages.
 - `DlvTest` - Run `dlv test` for the current session.
 Use this to debug non-`main` packages.
+- `DlvAddBreakpoint` - Add a breakpoint at the current line.
+- `DlvAddTracepoint` - Add a tracepoint at the current line.
+- `DlvRemoveBreakpoint` - Remove the breakpoint at the current line.
+- `DlvRemoveTracepoint` - Remove the tracepoint at the current line.
-- `DlvToggleBreakpoint` - Toggle a breakpoint at the current line.
+- `DlvToggleBreakpoint` - Convenience method to toggle (add or remove) a breakpoint at the current line.
-- `DlvToggleTracepoint` - Toggle a tracepoint at the current line.
+- `DlvToggleTracepoint` - Convenience method to toggle (add or remove) a tracepoint at the current line.

 Configuration
 -------------